 Choose the one you're with.

-Premarital sex wasn't just something I had done, it seemed to define me.
-For a long time I believed my purity wasn’t redeemable.
+Premarital sex wasn't just something I had experienced; it seemed to define me.
+For a long time, I believed purity was lost forever.

 Every couple will find irritations in one another.
 We can either keep a list of wrongs or a list of rights.
 What we choose to focus on makes all the difference in the relationship.

 God wants us to know love the way He intended it to be.

 True love begins when we sow love, instead of waiting for it to be given.